 Through countless conversations with young people, parents, and caretakers, we know that there are many young men and women who have had lifelong dreams of attending college, but are concerned that their physical disability presents challenges they cannot overcome to achieve this goal.
 It is our responsibility to ensure that each and every individual living with Duchenne, as well as all muscular dystrophies and related neuromuscular diseases, have the opportunity to live full lives.
 This includes achieving higher education, securing a fulfilling career, and becoming leaders in their communities.

 Jett Foundation is excited to launch our new program Jetting for Success aimed at supporting young people as they pursue a college education.
-The program will be piloted with our Massachusetts and New England based families, with a goal to scale nationally within two years.
 While Jett Foundation was founded with the purpose to raise awareness and provide programming to young people with Duchenne, Jetting for Success is open to young men and women with any neuromuscular disorder.

 Program highlights include: